I expect you are wanting to know a little bit of something about me!

 This adventure in craft and design, through quiltmaking, has led both directly and indirectly to some of the pieces on this website.

-In addition to the variety of whole and half day classes listed, I am currently teaching termly classes in Machine Patchwork in Watford and in Letchworth.
+In addition to the variety of whole and half day classes listed, I am currently teaching termly classes in Machine Patchwork in Watford and in Letchworth and online classes & workshops too.
 I am happy to travel to groups to teach workshops or give talks.

 My logo is part of a small piece of wall art created by me.
 The inspiration was the eyebrow of a green man – a stone plaque of the type commonly found in churches depicting a face surrounded by or made of leaves, fruits etc. The piece was made from hand-dyed calico with a silk organza overlay.